abergie5b/BubbleBuster/README.md

 some bubbles have special abilities that may increase or decrease your chances

-the levels get harder as you progress. watch the timer!
+the levels get harder as you progress

 <img src="data/screenshot3.PNG" width=600 height=500/>